The Best Budget Eats in Berlin

 Scheer’s Schnitzel

 Trying German (and Austrian) food in Berlin is possible without breaking the bank!
 I think Scheer’s is potentially the best place in Berlin you can go to try quality Schnitzel while staying in a reasonable budget.
-Their Schniposa and Schnitzel mit Kartoffelsalat plates are €7.90 and come with a generous serving of Schnitzel, plus hearty sides.
+Their Schniposa and Schnitzel mit Kartoffelsalat plates come with a generous serving of Schnitzel, plus hearty sides.
 You also get your pick of sauces, a few which are homemade, at no additional cost.
 Definitely try the curry and chili sauces — yum!
 Plus, you can exchange the classic pork Schnitzel for a vegan seitan one at no additional cost.
 That’s what I ordered and I was honestly impressed, a lot of flavor is packed in!

 Warschauer Pl.
 18 | Friedrichshain